USS McInerney: Service in Pakistan Navy

 The 32-year-old frigate, which was renamed Alamgir, was given a US$65 million refurbishment, including anti-submarine capability.
 Alamgir received an overhaul of almost all mechanical equipment, ranging from the overhaul of all four diesels, down to inspection and replacement of sea valves and air conditioning.
 A new bridge and navigational suite were installed, along with a VIP cabin and a composite dome over the overhauled AN/SQS-56 sonar array.

 Pakistani personnel embarked during December 2010 and were trained to operate the vessel to the US Navy's Personnel Qualification Standard.
 Sea trials began in late January 2011.
 On 21 January, the ship collided with the pier during engine tests, resulting in damage to both the bow of the ship and pier.
 The goal was to sail Alamgir away on 10 February 2011.
 The sea trials were delayed for several weeks as repairs had to be conducted in the water due to lack of available drydock space.
 Ultimately, the repairs were completed on 22 February 2011 with sea trials being completed in the following weeks, departing Florida in time to reach Bermuda one month later on 24 March 2011.

 On 24 March 2011, Almagir docked in the British North Atlantic territory of Bermuda.

 On 18 February 2014, while operating off Oman's Masirah Island, Alamgir and the Australian frigate intercepted and boarded a dhow found to be carrying 1951 kg of cannabis resin.

+Satellite imagery published during the 2025 India-Pakistan conflict by Maxar showed that PNS Alamgir was initially docked at Karachi before proceeding to Gwadar during the conflict.